drewboardman/archlinux/installing.md

 touch /etc/locale.conf
 echo "LANG=en_US.UTF-8" >> /etc/locale.conf
 ```
-  4. Check that the language was set up correctly with `localectl`
+  4. Check that the language was set up correctly with `localectl`.
+This may
+     fail.
+If it does, just check it later after you boot into your system.

 BootLoader
 ----------